neurodesk/play/content/en/developers/new_tools/update_tool.md

 linkTitle: "Update tool"
 weight: 3
 description: >-
-     Step-by-step instructions on how to update an existing NeuroDesk tool container.
+     Step-by-step instructions on how to update an existing neurodesk tool container.
 ---

 Updating an existing container is quite easy with this new build system.